Help celebrate women’s achievements in the Shuswap and the world - Salmon Arm Observer

 Shuswap Pie Company is located at 331 Alexander St. No tickets needed.

-Both the United Nations and the Government of Canada recognize March 8 as International Women’s Day, a day that brings together women from around the world — despite ethnic, cultural, linguistic and political differences — to commemorate more than 100 years of women’s achievements.
+Both the United Nations and the Government of Canada recognize March 8 as International Women’s Day.

 The United Nations states: “International Women’s Day is the story of ordinary women as makers of history; it is rooted in the centuries-old struggle of women to participate in society on an equal footing with men.”